alex-au-922/HKPUG-Meetup79-CodeQualityGitOps/README.md

 - `pre-commit-mypy`: Contains the setup for pre-commit hooks with `mypy` to statically type check Python code and ensure type safety
 - `pre-commit-poetry`: Contains the setup for pre-commit hooks with `poetry` to check for dependency and output `requirements.txt`
 - `pre-commit-pytest`: Contains the setup for pre-commit hooks with `pytest` to run unit tests and show code-coverage
-- `pre-commit-all`: Contains the setup for pre-commit hooks with all the above tools
+- `pre-commit-radon`: Contains the setup for pre-commit hooks with `radon` to check for code complexity

 ## Basic Requirements